LineageOS/lineage_wiki/_includes/templates/device_install.md

 11. _(Optional)_: Install any additional packages using the same method.
 12. _(Optional)_: Root the device by installing the [LineageOS su add-on](https://download.lineageos.org/extras) or using any other method you prefer.
 13. Once installation has finished, return to the main menu, select **Reboot**, and then **System**.

+{% include note.html content="If you want any Google apps on your device, you have to do follow step 11 **before** the first reboot!" %}

 ## Get assistance